Face the Clock: Final

 The last contestant must answer five questions correctly within 60 seconds in order to win any money, and may pass or miss as often as needed.
 Doing so within 30 seconds awards the full jackpot, but each additional 10 seconds or portion thereof cuts it in half, with the value rounded up to the next highest multiple of £5 if necessary.
 If the contestant fails to give five correct answers before time runs out, they leave with nothing.

 International versions

 Vietnam

 The Vietnamese version of the show is called Đối mặt thời gian (Face the Time) and is hosted by Đại Nghĩa, aired on HTV7 for two seasons from 19 March 2019 to 26 February 2021.

 Each episode runs 60 minutes, with slightly different rules.
 Ten contestants compete, divided into two groups of five each.
 Within each group, the five contestants compete in four timed rounds until only one is left.
 The winners of the two halves compete in the Face-Off round, with the victor playing the final for the total money accumulated by both.
-A consolation cash prize of ₫5,000,000 is received if time runs out in the final round with at least three right answers or the winning prize is lower than ₫5,000,000.
+A consolation cash prize of ₫5,000,000 is received if time runs out in the final round with at least three right answers, or if the victor wins the round with less than ₫5,000,000 at stake.
 All ten contestants receive a smartphone as a gift regardless of winning the game or not.